ahl27/CompGenomicsBioc2022/README.md

 I've summarized on this page all the skills you can expect to learn by working through the tutorials on this site.
 When you're ready to get started, check out the [Overview](https://www.ahl27.com/CompGenomicsBioc2022/articles/CompGenomicsBioc2022.html) page!

+**Note:** When this tutorial was originally given, multiple steps of the pipeline used a function called `ProtWeaver`.
+This has since been renamed to `EvoWeaver` (as well as `ProtWeb` renamed to `EvoWeb`).
+I've attempted to correct all the locations where this occurs, but you may encounter references to the old naming scheme in files available through the Docker image.

 ----------------------------------

 ## Topics Covered